• Skip to primary navigation

 For piping the batter, these are my favorite piping bags.
 They are made of a smooth plastic that doesn't stick to itself or to your bowl scraper as you push the batter down the bag.

 You'll need a bowl to mix the batter, of course.
-If you're looking for nice mixing bowls, I love this set of mixing bowls from Target.
-It is reasonably priced, and the bottoms of the bowls have rubber for non-slip mixing.
+If you're looking for nice mixing bowls, I love this set of 3 mixing bowls.
+They have a non-slip base and are easy to clean.

 🥶 Storage